imazen/resizer-web/content/docs/v4/plugins/seamcarving.md

 :append: edition_info
 :tags: plugin
 :edition: creative
-:tagline: Content-aware image resizing.
+:tagline: "(Deprecated) Content-aware image resizing."
 :aliases: "/plugins/seamcarving"
 :edit_info: develop/plugins/seamcarving/readme.md
 ---

-# SeamCarving plugin
+*PLEASE NOTE*
+* **This plugin is has been deprecated, and will be removed in a future release.**
+* **Photoshop now has this functionality, and your image editor is a more appropriate place for this kind of operation.**
+* **Seam carving is very CPU intensive, and can take over 30 seconds for moderate image sizes.**
+* **Do not use for on-demand processing.
+We do not offer support for this plugin.**

 Provides content-aware image resizing and 5 different algorithms.

 Based on the [CAIR (v2.19)](https://sites.google.com/site/brainrecall/cair) library.

 This plugin requires full trust to work.
 On 32-bit PNG images, the alpha channel is reduced to a single bit.
-Works best with jpeg and gif images.
+Works best with JPEG and GIF images.

 For live examples, [see this page](http://nathanaeljones.com/596/dynamic-seam-carving-with-imageresizing-net/).